 Were they all qualified?
 Probably not.
 Did all their answers make sense?
 Well, no. But that seemed less the issue than their concern for the community.

-Six men and three women sat side-by-side, representing a broad swath of life experiences: a health services worker, a paralegal, a therapist, a business owner, a psychologist, a planning commissioner, a soccer coach, a scientist and an incumbent,
+Six men and three women sat side-by-side, representing a broad swath of life experiences: a health services worker, a paralegal, a therapist, a business owner, a psychologist, a planning commissioner, a soccer coach, a scientist and an incumbent, Dan Helix, who was appointed to fulfill Peterson's term 19 months ago.

 Getting to know nine candidates in two hours is like trying to see California on your lunch break.
 But there were small windows into their visions, beginning with what they deemed the most important issues ahead.